 The ASB MAGS Farm has been an integral part of Mount Albert Grammar School since 1932, when the Bank purchased the land and leased it back to the School at a peppercorn rental.
 You can read more about the history of the farm here

 In June 2015 the ASB announced development plans for the farm that include a world class teaching facility and Experience Centre.
-The School’s Board of Trustees agreed that management of the farm will be transferred to the MAGS Foundation to enable the farm’s development to be advanced.
+The School’s Board of Trustees agreed that management of the farm would be transferred to the MAGS Foundation to enable the farm’s development to be advanced.